 In part three of this series on combustion control, we consider flue gas oxygen and combustibles and varying air and fuel pre-combustion flows to improve industrial boilers’ combustion efficiency, steam generators, furnaces, ovens, smelters, and process heaters.
 We also show that mass flow measurement of natural gas and combustion air flow provides essential information for a facility to operate at maximum efficiency and minimal emissions.

-By understanding the delicate balance of excess air-and-fuel usage, we can measure both the concentrations of oxygen and combustibles in the exhaust gas to generate an air-to-fuel control strategy.
+By understanding the delicate balance of excess air-and-fuel usage, we can measure both the concentrations of oxygen and combustibles in exhaust gas to generate an air-to-fuel control strategy.
 The measurement of both O2 and CO is critical measurements here.
-Measurements of both flue gas oxygen and combustibles are required to continuously maintain combustion efficiency.
+Measurements of both flue gas oxygen and combustibles are required to maintain combustion efficiency continuously.

-When determining the carbon monoxide content from the flue gas, we can make adjustments to the operation because the CO content represents the unburnt fuel, which is wasted because of insufficient air.
+When determining the carbon monoxide content from the flue gas, we can adjust the operation because the CO content represents the unburnt fuel, which is wasted because of insufficient air.
 Alternatively, by measuring the O2 in the stack gas, we can monitor energy loss from too much excess air.

 Oxygen and combustible analyzers can provide continuous sampling and analysis of flue gases, making analyzing oxygen and combustibles in the stack gases a way to maximize combustion efficiency.
 Optimum combustion can be achieved at various air-to-fuel ratios to correspond with different operating loads.
 This makes it challenging to use oxygen analyzers alone to control excess air.
-Additionally, an uneven supply of oxygen in the flue gas could result in oxygen level variations.
+Additionally, an uneven oxygen supply in the flue gas could result in variations in oxygen levels.

 Measuring Air and Fuel Flow